creating-comp/py_projects/README.md

 # py_projects
-I will include some projects in this repo to keep coding, and first here it is "word guessing game"
+I will include some projects in this repo to keep coding.
+First, here it is a word-guessing game.
+In this game, there is a list of words present, out of which our interpreter will choose a random word.
+The user first has to input their names and then, be asked to guess any alphabet.
+If the random word contains that alphabet, it will be shown as the output(with correct placement) else the program will ask you to guess another alphabet.
+The user will be given 3 turns(which can be changed accordingly) to guess the complete word.